Engin-Boot/pong-stage-aditiambadkar/Stage0/sequence-start.md

 The check-Score checks if computer score is equal to 11.
 If yes, then declare-Winner declares computer as winner and game ends.
 If no, player plays next move.

+## Player wins
+1. Player scores 11 before computer and declare-Winner declares player as winner and add-Coins adds 50 game coins to player account.
+2. The lucky-Draw-Cards displays 3 cards which mention random coin amounts (10, 20, 50, 100, 500, 1000) out of these.
+The amounts are not visible to
+player until selection of single card.
+3. Player clicks on 1 of the 3 cards and the corresponding card discloses.
+4. The add-Coins adds corresponding game coins to player account.